yash197308/code-a2z/README.md

 1. Fill out the ***PR template*** properly when submitting a pull request.
 2. Do not commit directly to the `main` branch, otherwise your PR will be instantly rejected.
-3. Ensure all work is original and not copied from other sources.
-4. Don't create more than 3-4 commits unless permitted by Admin and Mentors in your PR.
+3. Don't create more than 3-4 commits unless permitted by Admin and Mentors in your PR.
-5. Add comments to your code wherever necessary for clarity.
+4. Add comments to your code wherever necessary for clarity.
-6. 🚀 **Before submitting a PR, you must publish a blog about your project on our website.
+5. 🚀 **Before submitting a PR, you must publish a blog about your project on our website.
 PRs without a blog will not be accepted.**
-7. For frontend updates, share screenshots and work samples before submitting a PR.

 </details>